pengfeiyinn/pengfeiyinn.github.io/_pages/about.md

 - [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**

+# Journal Review Activity
+- *2023.04*: &nbsp;🎉🎉 Invited to serve as a reviewer for the 2023 American Medical Informatics Association Annual Symposium(AMIA).

 # 📖 Educations
 - *2024.03 - (now)*, Doctor of Philosophy in Engineering and IT.
 - *2019.08 - 2021.05*, Master of  .
 - *2019.08 - 2021.05*, Master of .
 - *2019.08 - 2021.05*, Master of .